interstellar/starlight/starlight/doc/Protocol.md

 ### ChannelPayCmd

-This initiates an off-ledger payment using one of the user's channels.
+This initiates an off-ledger payment using one of the user’s channels.

 #### Fields